St. Joseph, Louisiana: Political history

 When St. Joseph was incorporated as a town in 1901, planter and businessman William Mackenzie Davidson was elected as the first mayor of St. Joseph.
 Absent competitive politics, given the disenfranchisement of African Americans by the state constitution in 1898, Davidson was re-elected repeatedly, holding the position until his accidental death in January 1930.
 Davidson was a founder and the general manager of the powerful Panola Company, an agricultural business in St. Joseph.
 At one point it controlled 10,000 acres of valuable farmland.

 Davidson also sat on the board of the Bank of St. Joseph, of which he later became the president.
 He worked to bring the USDA Agricultural Experiment Station to St. Joseph and lobbied for construction of the Mississippi River bridge to connect the town to Natchez, Mississippi.

-Edward L. Brown Sr. was born on October 20, 1952, to son of Leon and Beatrice Brown.
-He graduated from Grambling State University and is married to Betty S. Brown; the couple has four children.
-Brown was elected in 2000 as the first African-American mayor of St. Joseph, unseating the long-term white incumbent, Whitfield Jones (February 18, 1929 - August 11, 2013) in the nonpartisan blanket primary.
+Edward L. Brown Sr. was elected in 2000 as the first African-American mayor of St. Joseph, unseating the long-term white incumbent, Whitfield Jones (February 18, 1929 – August 11, 2013) in the nonpartisan blanket primary.
 Brown polled 447 votes (64.9 percent) to Jones' 242 (35.1 percent).

 Brown was repeatedly re-elected.
-In the November 6, 2012 election, Brown secured his fourth term with 384 votes (57.7 percent) over Leslie Dandridge Durham, a fellow Democrat who polled 282 votes (42.3 percent).
+In the November 6, 2012, election, Brown secured his fourth term with 384 votes (57.7 percent) over Leslie Dandridge Durham, a fellow Democrat who polled 282 votes (42.3 percent).

 Prior to 1968, each parish in Louisiana, regardless of population, elected at least one member to the Louisiana House of Representatives.
 This method of representation resulted in under-representation of the more heavily populated and urbanized parishes.
 The US Supreme Court ruled on the principle that state legislatures had to establish districts with roughly equal populations, in order to support the principle of equity of "one man, one vote".
 It said the states had no basis for geographic representation in their legislatures.
 Given the rural bias and dominance in many state legislatures, many states had not accomplished redistricting since early in the 20th century, although it is to be conducted as needed after every decennial census.

 The last state representative member to represent only Tensas Parish was Democrat S. S. DeWitt of Newellton and later St. Joseph.
 DeWitt represented Tensas Parish from 1964 to 1968.
 After the state legislature created districts that were roughly equal in population, DeWitt succeeded in being elected again, to serve from 1968 to 1972.
 He and Lantz Womack of Winnsboro together represented Franklin, Tensas, and Madison parishes.
 Womack defeated DeWitt in the 1971 primary.
 DeWitt later switched to Republican Party affiliation.